 I like to skip housekeeping during my shorter stays (especially two-night visits) because I tend to keep my room tidy, but it will obviously depend on what you prefer.
 It is a nice way to earn a few extra points for your stay.

-We generally think about using points for free hotel rooms, but thanks to a lesser-known program called Marriott Bonvoy Moments, you can use those points for wish-list experiences.
+We generally say that the best way to use Marriott points is for hotel stays.
+But thanks to a lesser-known program called Marriott Bonvoy Moments, you can use those points for some pretty insane wish-list experiences.

 Here are some experiences you could use points on: